lerna-lite/lerna-lite/README.md

 | 📑 [version](https://github.com/ghiscoding/lerna-lite/tree/main/packages/version#readme) | create new version for each workspace package |
 | ☁️ [publish](https://github.com/ghiscoding/lerna-lite/tree/main/packages/publish#readme) | publish each workspace package |

-**Note:** Lerna-Lite CLI is only including 4 built-in commands by default (shown in previous table), all other commands are **optional commands** and must be installed separately as shown in the table below.
+**Note:** Lerna-Lite CLI is only including 4 built-in commands by default (shown in table above), all other commands are **optional commands** and must be installed separately as shown in the table below.

 ### Separate / Optional Installs